entercloudsuite/entercloudsuite.github.io/_posts/2016-04-01-how-to-manage-your-health-checks-and-smart-records.markdown

 ---
 layout: post
-title:  "How to manage your health checks and smart records"
+title:  "How to manage your health checks and smart DNS records"
-date:   2016-03-29 12:00:00
+date:   2016-03-29 23:00:00
-last_modified_at:  2016-03-29 12:00:00
+last_modified_at:  2016-04-06 12:06:92
-excerpt: "Manage your health checks and smart records with Enter Cloud Suite."
+excerpt: "Manage your health checks and smart DNS records with Enter Cloud Suite."
 categories: dns
 tags:
 image: